nus-cs2030s/2526-s1/docs/guides/environments.md

 Replace `<username>` with your SoC Unix username and `<hostname>` with the name of the host you want to connect to.
 For instance, I would do:

 ```
-ssh ooiwt@pe112.comp.nus.edu.sg
+ssh ooiwt@pelogin.comp.nus.edu.sg
 ```

-if I want to connect to `pe112.comp.nus.edu.sg`.
+if I want to connect to `pelogin.comp.nus.edu.sg`.

 After the command above, follow the instructions on the screen.
-The first time you ever connect to `pe112.comp.nus.edu.sg`, you will be warned that you are connecting to a previously unknown host.
+The first time you ever connect to `pelogin.comp.nus.edu.sg`, you will be warned that you are connecting to a previously unknown host.
 Answer `yes`.
 After that, you will be prompted with your SoC Unix password.
 Note that nothing is shown on the screen when your password is entered.

+{++**The following animation is outdated as you you should connect to `pelogin.comp.nus.edu.sg`.
+But what you will see is similar to what see below.**++}

 <script id="asciicast-4rtH1KENV6QOdKtlY0T7mce0M" src="https://asciinema.org/a/4rtH1KENV6QOdKtlY0T7mce0M.js" async></script>